 Fishery services

 We combined daily productivity estimates with nutrient concentrations to estimate the daily nutrient production of the reef fish assemblage at each site.
 Specifically, nutrient productivity was the daily productivity of each observed fish multiplied by its edible portion (average value for finfish 87%, [23]) and nutrient concentration, thus representing the maximum daily potential production of nutrients contained in edible, muscle tissue of reef fish, estimated for each of the six nutrients.
 At each transect, for each trophic group, we estimated the standing biomass (kg ha-1), biomass production (g day-1 ha-1), biomass turnover (biomass production divided by standing biomass, %), and nutrient production (calcium, iron, zinc: mg day-1 ha-1, selenium, vitamin A: μg day-1 ha-1, omega-3 fatty acids: g day-1 ha-1).
 Trophic groups were defined according to published schemes and expert knowledge, representing herbivores (scraping detritivores), herbivores (browsing macroalgal feeders), planktivores, omnivores (mixed-diets), sessile invertivores, mobile invertivores, and piscivores.
 We excluded sessile invertivores from all analyses as these species contributed an average 2% of nutrient production and were not targeted in fisheries.
-Transect-level estimates were averaged to give site-level estimates of standing biomass, biomass turnover, and nutrient production of each trophic group.
+Transect-level estimates were averaged to give site-level estimates of standing biomass, biomass turnover, and nutrient production of each trophic group, thus reducing sampling variability arising from the number and size of transects.
 These metrics describe three fisheries services, representing catch available to fishers (e.g. fishable biomass), long-term catch turnover (e.g. biomass production and turnover), and the potential contribution of reef fish to diets through fisheries (e.g. nutrient production).
 We then converted these estimates into relative contributions of each trophic group to each fishery service (%), which we use as a representation of fish assemblage trophic structure.

 Drivers of fishery services